- Solar advice hub

 How much does a solar battery cost?

-A 5kWh model added on its own will cost around £5,000 – more than double the cost of installing it with solar panels – while a 10kWh battery will set you back £7,000.
+A 5kWh model added on its own will cost around £5,000 – possibly more than double the cost of installing it with solar panels – while a 10kWh battery will set you back about £7,000.

 How much have solar battery costs fallen?